Lee E-dam: 2017–2019: Beginning

+2020–2021: Breakthrough roles

-Choi Myung-gyu noticed Lee after seeing her on the independent film poster and subsequently signed her to an exclusive contract with his agency, Studio Santa Claus Entertainment.
-In February 2021, she was promoted as a rookie actress under the agency.
+CEO Choi Myung-gyu from Studio Santa Claus Entertainment discovered Lee after seeing her on a poster for an independent film and signed her to an exclusive contract.
+In February 2021, she was officially promoted as a rookie actress under the agency.
+Lee made her television debut in June 2021 in Season 4 of the Crime Drama Voice.

-In March 2021, Lee was cast in her first lead role in the drama Artificial City directed by Jeon Chang-geun.
-In June of that same year Lee was confirmed as cast of Season 4 of Crime Drama Voice.
 The fourth season was premiered on June 18, 2021, and it aired on every Friday and Saturday until July 31, 2021.
 This marked Lee's television debut.
 She was praised for her acting performance in the series.

-In December 2021, Lee appeared in Artificial City, a mystery psychological thriller set in the art museum of the Sungjin Group, a prominent player in the Korean political and financial world.
+Prior to her television debut in March 2021, Lee secured her first lead role in the thriller drama Artificial City after a successful audition.
+Directed by Jeon Chang-geun, Artificial City premiered on JTBC on December 8, 2021, and aired every Wednesday and Thursday.
 The series also stars Soo Ae, Kim Mi-sook, Kim Kang-woo and Lee Hak-joo.
-The drama premiered on JTBC on December 8, 2021, and aired every Wednesday and Thursday.
-Lee received positive feedback for her performance in the series, showcasing her ability to portray the character's complex emotions with a mature and captivating acting style.
+Lee acted as Kim Yi-seol, a docent at 'Space Jin,' the Sungjin Group art museum run by Yoon Jae-hee (played by Soo Ae) and received positive feedback for her performance in the series, showcasing her ability to portray the character's complex emotions with mature acting.

-Following a reorganization at Studio Santa Claus Entertainment, Lee transferred to Ghost Studio, an artist agency established by Choi Myung-gyu in 2022.

-Lee rose to fame with her role as "4-1" in the Netflix original series Black Knight (2023), where she showcased her talent in action sequences involving hand-to-hand combat, firearms, and wire work.
-Her portrayal of a delivery driver fighting for social equality stood out for her agile and determined movements.
-She also brought a unique presence to her role as the loyal right-hand woman to '5-8', the leader of the Black Knights, and as a mentor to the refugee character April.